rmajuri/rob-project/README.md

 # Rob Majuri - Newstracker Project

+The frontend code for this project can be found [here](https://github.com/rmajuri/rob-project-fe).

 This is a simple backend/frontend project that lets you GET, POST, UPDATE, and DELETE news articles that you curate from around the web.

 One "article" consists of the following: